Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Background and related works

 where $\mathbf{Y}_m = [\mathbf{y}_{m,1}, \mathbf{y}_{m,2}, ... \mathbf{y}_{m,N}]$ is the matrix containing all the instances of modality $m$ projected into the shared $d$-dimensional subspace.

-We aim to minimize the volume of the hypersphere constructed around the training data into the $d$-dimensional subspace, under the constraint that most of the instances must lay into the hypersphere i.e.
+We aim to minimize the volume of the hypersphere constructed around the training data in the $d$-dimensional subspace, under the constraint that most of the instances must lie within the hypersphere, i.e.

 s.t.